Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-11/_posts/2017-01-20-event-handling.md

 So far, we transitioned our programs from static shapes to more movable shapes.
 Now, we are going to make our shapes respond to events.

-There are two events in which we will focus.
+There are two events on which we will focus.
 The first one is keyPressed.

 ## keyPressed

-If we want to make changes to our program based on keys pressed, we must use a special function called **keyPressed**.
+If we want to make changes to our program based on keys pressed, we must use a particular function called **keyPressed**.

 Let's see how it works.